guardian/simple-configuration/Readme.md

 Here's what we're doing above:
  - Initialise the logs (standard behaviour when using compile time dependencies with Play)
  - Auto detect the application identity
- - Load the Lightbend (Typesafe) Config, then wrap it in a Play Configuration
+ - Load the Lightbend (Typesafe) Config
- - Concatenate the initial play configuration (application.conf) with what has been loaded from S3 or locally
+ - Wrap the loaded config in a Play configuration and concatenate the initial play configuration (application.conf) with what has been loaded from S3 or locally
- - Use that new configuration to instantiate the Play app
+ - Use the resulting configuration to instantiate the Play app

 ## Location types